 NAU 202.
-CELESTIAL NAVIGATION► CLASS HOURS: 3.
-CREDIT: 4 Prerequisites: NAU 102, NAU 102L Co-requisite: NAU 202L
+CELESTIAL NAVIGATION► CLASS HOURS: 3, CREDIT: 4 Prerequisites: NAU 102, NAU 102L

 A study of celestial navigation, including sun, moon, stars, and planets.
 Students are instructed in the use of modern sight reduction methods by table and calculator.
 Emphasis is placed on USCG/STCW requirements.
 MT